utcompling/sastut/README.md

 $ bin/sastut exp --train data/debate08/train.xml --eval data/debate08/dev.xml data/hcr/dev.xml  data/stanford/dev.xml -m L2R_LR -x
 ```

+Tip: use the "-d" (or "--detailed") option to output the detailed breakdown of which items where correctly labeled, which were incorrectly labeled, separated out by kind of error.

 Use "small_lexicon" to use the small lexicon example.
 To try different lexicons, you need to modify the class SmallLexiconClassifier in the file `src/main/scala/sastut/Classifier.scala` and recompile.
 (I'll make this easier later today.)

 For example, to use Bing Liu's lexicon, you'll need to comment out these lines: